hype-app/zopim-chat-web-sdk-sample-app/README.md

 ⚠️ Use of this software is subject to important terms and conditions as set forth in the License file ⚠️

-# Zendesk Chat Web SDK Sample App
+# Helpdesk Chat Widget powered by Zendesk Chat Web SDK and Microsoft QnA Bot

-This sample app demonstrates how to build a simple chat widget using the [Zendesk Chat Web SDK](https://api.zopim.com/web-sdk).
+This app deploys a simple chat widget using the [Zendesk Chat Web SDK](https://api.zopim.com/web-sdk) and the [Microsoft QnA API](https://azure.microsoft.com/it-it/services/cognitive-services/qna-maker/).

-The sample app is built using the [React](https://facebook.github.io/react/) framework and [Redux](http://redux.js.org/) architecture.
-However, you are free to use any other JavaScript framework to develop your own chat widget.
+Built using the [React](https://facebook.github.io/react/) framework and [Redux](http://redux.js.org/) architecture.

 Screenshots: